Sohaib-Ahmad786/School-app/README.md

 # School-app
-it is a practice code at school
+it is a practice code at school.